 You can specify a value for the Prefer attribute for the <IOTEMP> and <ACCESSTEMP> criteria, which gives preference to uncompressing files.
 The Prefer attribute can take two values: low or high.
 If you specify low, Veritas File System (VxFS) uncompresss the files with the lower I/O temperature before uncompressing the files with the higher I/O temperature.
-If you specify high, VxFS uncompresss the files with the lower I/O temperature before uncompressing the files with the higher I/O temperature before uncompressing the files with the higher I/O temperature before uncompressing the files with the lower I/O temperature before uncompressing the files with the lower I/O temperature before uncompressing the files with the lower I/O temperature before uncompressing the files with the lower I/O temperature before uncompressing the files with the lower I/O temperature before uncompressing the files with the lower I/O temperature before uncompressing the files with the lower I/O temperature before uncompressing the files with the lower I/O temperature before uncompressing the files with the lower I/O temperature before uncompressing the files with the lower I/O temperature.
+If you specify high, VxFS uncompresss the files with the higher I/O temperature before uncompressing the files with the lower I/O temperature.
 Veritas recommends that you specify a Prefer attribute value only if you are using solid state disks (SSDs).

-See "Prefer mechanism with solid state disks" on page 588.
+See "Prefer mechanism with solid state disks" on page 586.

-Different <PERIOD> elements may be used in the <IOTEMP> and <ACCESSTEMP> criteria of different UNCOMPRESS statements within the same policy.
+Different < PERIOD > elements may be used in the < IOTEMP > and < ACCESSTEMP > criteria of different uncompress statements within the same policy.